All Episodes

 I don't think this rate hike is going to be the panacea to the inflation problem we have.

-I think the fundamentals of the economy are rooted in such ignorant stupidity that unless they're willing to change course and return to Trump's policies.
+I think the fundamentals of the economy are rooted in such ignorant stupidity that unless they're willing to change course and return to Trump's policies, well, we're going to get the same result.

 I don't know.

-You know, Prices, inflation, it's not going away anytime soon.
+You know, prices, inflation, it's not going away anytime soon.

-You've asked a very serious and very important question, so I want to give you a comprehensive answer.
+So I want to give you a comprehensive answer.

 This rate hike today, this is now the third rate hike.

-We have 0.75 today.
+We had 0.75 today.

-We had a one quarter point one.
+We had one quarter 0.1.

 All right, so now we're looking at two full basis points increase, and we're expecting six to eight more interest rate hikes.

-Now we're gonna be over seven percent.
+Now we're going to be over 7%.

-That's gonna stop new home construction right in its tracks.
+Okay, that's going to stop new home construction right in its tracks.

-It's not gonna be easy for them.
+It's not going to be easy for them.

-And that means the price of your home, you know, people have probably been bragging, oh my house is worth X much more than what I paid for it.
+And that means the price of your home, you know, people have probably been bragging, oh, my house is worth X much more than what I paid for it.

 Well, watch that price valuation go down dramatically.

-That's gonna happen as well.
+That's going to happen as well.

-Uh when does it end?
+When does it end?

 How does it end?